lnalborczyk/phd_thesis/docs/08-discussion.md

 ### Epistemological interlude

-In order to fully apprehend the theoretical implications of these results, it might be useful to first clearly articulate the logical argument(s) elaborated in the present work.
+In order to fully apprehend the theoretical implications of these results, it might be useful to first clearly articulate the logical argument elaborated throughout the present work.
 In the first part of the present work (the EMG studies presented in Chapter \@ref(chap3) and \@ref(chap4)), the logical argument was as follows: *if* verbal rumination is a form of inner speech, *then* rumination should be accompanied by peripheral muscular activity in the speech muscles.
-However, going from this substantive hypothesis to the conclusion (i.e., connecting theory to observations) actually necessitate the use of *auxiliary hypotheses*...
-Elucidating these auxiliary assumptions, the actual logical argument from Part I can be restated as follows^[We recognise that this formulation may still be incomplete as some additional auxiliary or instrumental hypotheses may still be incorporated in order to draw a more exhaustive picture of the argument.]:
+However, going from the substantive hypothesis (verbal rumination is a form of inner speech) to the conclusion (i.e., connecting theory to observations) actually requires the use of *auxiliary hypotheses* or *assumptions*.
+Elucidating these auxiliary assumptions, the actual logical argument from the first part can be restated as follows^[We recognise that this formulation may still be incomplete as some additional auxiliary or instrumental hypotheses may still be incorporated in order to draw a more exhaustive picture of the argument.]:

 - *Theoretical assumption ($T$)*: Verbal rumination is a form of inner speech